Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 become truly self-supporting.
 Altruism,

-the family unit, not rational selfishness based on mutually agreed exchanges.
-The struggles involved in teaching children
+the family unit, not rational selfishness based on mutually agreed

-lives.
-For nearly all people, what they
+most people’s lives.
+For nearly all

-future course of society than what they do at their occupations on a daily
+in affecting the future course of society than what they do at their

-basis.
-Furthermore, even the important
+Furthermore, even the important professions such as medicine and law, in

-professions such as medicine and law, for which their practitioners often make
+which their practitioners often make life-and-death, make-or-break decisions

-capabilities and talents than even these professions.
-The classic problems caused by neglecting family life at the
+The classic problems caused by neglecting family life at the expense of

-forth a male-oriented view of self-esteem, which is derived from achievements
+view of self-esteem, which is derived from achievements at work, not personal

-at work, not personal relationships well maintained.
+relationships well maintained.

 In conclusion, Christians